 Site Site Description/Waste Disposal History Site Investigations Corrective Activities and/or Current Status Evaluation of Public Health Hazard 22/23 Area Groundwater The 22/23 Area Groundwater includes groundwater at Sites 4, 4A, 6, 16, 17, and 27 close to the southern base boundary.
 It comprises about 360 acres that underlie these operational areas consisting of an air base complex, an airfield, and numerous office and industrial buildings.
-Five on- base production wells are within 2,000 feet of the site.
+Five onbase production wells are within 2,000 feet of the site.
 See the individual site descriptions in this table.
 1988: During CDM's site investigation, groundwater samples detected benzene (1 μg/L) and bis(2-ethylhexyl)phthalate (up to 12 μg/L) above CVs at Site 4.
 Trans-1,2-dichloroethene (490 μg/L) and vinyl chloride (2 μg/L) exceeded CVs at Site 6.
 1992-1996: Groundwater was investigated during multiple phases of field work.
 Fiftynine monitoring wells were installed and over 250 groundwater samples were collected.
-Based on the 1996 RI, the following were detected above CVs: antimony (up to 23.2 μg/L), arsenic (up to 32.7 μg/L), bis(2-ethylhexyl)phthalate (up to 500 μg/L), cadmium (up to 4.1 μg/L), carbon tetrachloride (0.50 μg/L), chloromethane (up to 22 μg/L), chromium VI (up to 39.1 μg/L), 4,4-DDT (up to 0.52 μg/L), 4,4-DDT (0.74 μg/L), 1,2-DCA (up to 10 μg/L), lead (up to 157 μg/L), manganese (up to 2,960 μg/L), mercury (up to 11.9 μg/L), molybdenum (up to 348 μg/L), n-nitroso-di-n-propylamine (11 μg/L), nickel (up to 534 μg/L), total 1,2-dichlorethene (up to 99 μg/L), vanadium (up to 82.1 μg/L), and vinyl chloride (up to 3.8 μg/L) above CVs.
+Based on the 1996 RI, the following were detected above CVs: antimony (up to 23.2 μg/L), arsenic (up to 32.7 μg/L), bis(2-ethylhexyl)phthalate (up to 500 μg/L), cadmium (up to 4.1 μg/L), carbon tetrachloride (0.50 μg/L), chloromethane (up to 22 μg/L), chromium VI (up to 39.1 μg/L), 4,4-DDT (up to 0.52 μg/L), 4,4-DDT (0.74 μg/L), 1,2-DCA (up to 10 μg/L), lead (up to 157 μg/L), manganese (up to 2,960 μg/L), mercury (up to 11.9 μg/L), molybdenum (up to 348 μg/L), n-nitroso-di-n-propylamine (11 μg/L), nickel (up to 534 μg/L), thallium (up to 1.3 μg/L), TCE (up to 38 μg/L), total 1,2-dichlorethene (up to 99 μg/L), vanadium (up to 82.1 μg/L), and vinyl chloride (up to 2 μg/L).
+1996: To evaluate remediation by natural attenuation, Parsons took 53 groundwater samples that detected 1,2-DCA (up to 8.9 μg/L), TCE (up to 33 μg/L), and vinyl chloride (up to 3.8 μg/L) above CVs.
 1998: The OU4 RI recommended a feasibility study for 22/23 Area Groundwater.
 2005: The site is in the FS stage and the Navy is considering remedial options.
 Ongoing monitoring of groundwater continues.
 Active groundwater remediation was not warranted due to low concentrations, contamination limited to localized areas, and no known contamination sources in the area.
-The CURTT recommended addressing 1,2,3- TCP (not above its CV) within the groundwater monitoring program, including assessing indoor air risks associated with 1,2,3-TCP for workers.
+The CURTT recommended addressing 1,2,3-TCP (not above its CV) within the groundwater monitoring program, including assessing indoor air risks associated with 1,2,3-TCP for workers.
 No past or current public health hazards are expected.
 As of 2001, no groundwater contaminants from the 22/23 Area Groundwater had been found in base production wells.
 One VOC, 1,2,3-TCP, was detected in the base water supply in 2003 and 2004, suggesting that it possibly migrated from this groundwater plume.
 The Navy is conducting investigations to determine the source of the contaminant.
 Nonetheless, the detected concentrations of 1,2,3-TCP are significantly less than ATSDR's CV and EPA's drinking water requirements.
 Future public health hazards are not expected as long as levels of 1,2,3-TCP remain below its CV and no other related contaminants are detected in the base drinking water system.
 ATSDR recommends that the Navy continue its ongoing monitoring.
-See the Evaluation of Environmental Contamination and Exposure Pathways section in this document for more information.
+See the Evaluation of Environmental Contamination and Exposure Pathways section in this documentt for more information.